ncatlab/nlab-content/pages/10030.md

 +-- {: .num_remark}
 ###### Remark

-This definition makes makes no statement about the behaviour as $n \to \infty$.
-In particular an asymptotic series may have vanishing [[radius of convergence]] (and nevertheless provide useful approximate information).
+This definition makes no statement about the behaviour as $n \to \infty$.
+In particular an asymptotic expansion may have vanishing [[radius of convergence]] (and nevertheless provide useful approximate information).

 =--